fluidattacks/makes/README.md

 Types:

 - fetchNixpkgs (`function { ... } -> anything`):
   - rev (`str`):
     Commit, branch or tag to fetch.
   - allowUnfree (`bool`): Optional.
     Allow software that do not respect the freedom of its users.
     Defaults to `true`.
   - acceptAndroidSdkLicense (`bool`): Optional.
     Accept the Android SDK license.
     Defaults to `true`.
   - overalys (`listOf overlayType`): Optional.
-      Overlays to apply to the [Nixpkgs][NIXPKGS] set.
+    Overlays to apply to the [Nixpkgs][nixpkgs] set.
     Defaults to `[ ]`.
   - sha256 (`str`):
     SHA256 of the expected output,
     In order to get the SHA256
     you can omit this parameter and execute Makes, Makes will tell you the correct SHA256 on failure.

 Example: